Aladin147/BLKWDS_Manager/docs/Journal.md

 # BLKWDS Manager - Development Journal

+## 2025-06-13: Dashboard UI Standardization

+Today we continued our UI standardization efforts by implementing several improvements to the dashboard screen based on our comprehensive audit:

+1. **Fixed Layout Issues**:
+   - Fixed indentation issues in top_bar_summary_widget.dart
+   - Made summary cards responsive using Flexible and ConstrainedBox
+   - Added SizedBox wrapper to studio booking info card for consistency

+2. **Standardized Components**:
+   - Replaced DropdownButtonFormField with BLKWDSDropdown
+   - Replaced TextButton.icon with BLKWDSButton
+   - Replaced CircularProgressIndicator with BLKWDSLoadingSpinner
+   - Replaced Card with BLKWDSCard

+These changes have significantly improved the visual consistency of the dashboard screen and will serve as a template for standardizing the rest of the application.

 ## 2025-06-13: Dashboard UI Audit

 Today we conducted a comprehensive audit of the dashboard screen to identify all UI inconsistencies, layout issues, and standardization opportunities.
 This is a critical step in our style unification efforts as the dashboard is the most frequently used screen in the application.